 - Ride sober: Do not drink alcohol or do drugs before or while operating a snowmobile.
 Impaired driving laws are the same for all motorized vehicles in Alberta.

 - Clothing: Always wear a helmet, eye protection, a personal flotation device in case of unexpected submersion, and protective clothing appropriate for the conditions in order to prevent frostbite and hypothermia.

 - Ride in daylight: Low light and reduced visibility will increase the chances of an accident.

-- Keep your ATV in good repair.
+- Keep your snowmobile in good repair.

 - Always tell someone where you are going and check in when you return from your ride.

 Injuries associated with snowmobile accidents are often serious and life-threatening due to poor weather conditions and high speeds.
 Also, similar to motorcycles, snowmobilers have little protection when it comes to a collision with another vehicle or a tree.
 In addition, those who travel over frozen lakes may become injured if they mistakenly encounter open water.

 - Hands or legs trapped underneath the machine;